Comprehensive Growth Plan

 Adopted in 2012, the Johnston County Comprehensive Transportation Plan (PDF) identified long-term priorities for updating the County's transportation system.
 The suggested improvements for the Town of Clayton and all of Johnston County are included, and are used as one component to determine what local transportation projects eventually get funded.
 It is not however intended to be a definitive listing of projects to be built.
 The plan is "multi-modal," addressing needed highway, rail, and pedestrian improvements.

-Capital Area Metropolitan Planning Organization 2040 Long Range Transportation Plan
+Capital Area Metropolitan Planning Organization 2050 Metropolitan Transportation Plan

-The 2040 Long Range Transportation Plan (2040 LRTP) developed by the Capital Area Metropolitan Planning Organization (CAMPO) lists future highway, bus transit, light rail, bicycle, pedestrian and other transportation projects to be implemented through the year 2040.
 This plan is the guiding documents for future investments in roads, transit services, bicycle and pedestrian facilities and related transportation activities and services to match the growth expected in the Research Triangle Region.
-Visit the CAMPO website see the Draft 2045 Metropolitan Transportation Plan.
+Visit the CAMPO website for more information.